etcgroup/text-prizm/docs/ext/data_counts.md

 ## Messages

 ### Get the number of messages in the dataset: `GET /data_counts/messages/`

 Response:
 * 200: The body contains a single positive integer.
+* 400: The body contains an error message.
+* 404: The body contains an error message.

+## Clusters

+### Get the number of clusters in the dataset: `GET /data_counts/clusters/`

+Response:
+* 200: The body contains a single positive integer.